kevinm416/kevinm416.github.com/_posts/2011-12-26-solving-sudoku-with-go.markdown

 26 Dec 2011

-A game of Sudoku requires that we satisfy the constraints that every row, column and 3x3 section contain the digits 1-9.
+A game of Sudoku requires that we satisfy the constraints that every row, column, and 3x3 section contains the digits 1-9.
 We can approach finding the solution to an instance of a Sudoku puzzle as a search problem.

 For the uninterrupted code, see [sudoku-golang](http://www.github.com/kevinm416/sudoku-golang).

 ### Overall Strategy